edudppaz/skytos/README.md

 # Caveats
 Work in progress.
 Ugly script.
-For some reason, Microsoft doesnt like an "automated process" fetching the ip addresses, so right now i have hardcoded a URL that microsoft changes constantly.
+~~For some reason, Microsoft doesnt like an "automated process" fetching the ip addresses, so right now i have hardcoded a URL that microsoft changes constantly.
 If the script is failing due to a failed request to the microsoft URL, it means that they changed the download URL.
-THe new one can be found at:
+THe new one can be found at~~.
+Fixed by @GardSethre on #1

 https://www.microsoft.com/en-us/download/confirmation.aspx?id=56519